Product thinking

 The first failure mode is optimizing for measurable motion instead of net outcome.
 Emails sent, tickets closed, documents generated, and approvals processed are visible.
 Trust, quality, morale, future maintenance burden, and strategic drift are harder to measure.
 A bad system will chase the visible thing.

-The second is over-trusting simulated consequences.
+The second is over-trusting the scenario map.
 A model can make a path sound coherent without being right.
-I would keep simulation in the role of decision support, not prophecy.
+I would keep this in the role of decision support, not prophecy.

-The third is a bad or incomplete work graph.
+The third is bad or incomplete work context.
 If the system does not understand the real dependencies, permissions, owners, risks, and history, it may surface the wrong judgment point with great confidence.

-The fourth is permission collapse.
+The fourth is permission boundaries collapsing.
 A system that acts across tools can accidentally flatten boundaries that exist for good reasons.
-Access, approval, confidentiality, and blast radius are product constraints, not administrative details.
+Access, approval, confidentiality, and scope of impact are product constraints, not administrative details.

-The fifth is invisible value judgment.
-"Net positive" depends on whose outcome matters.
+The fifth is hidden value judgment.
+"Better" depends on whose outcome matters.
 A decision can be good for speed and bad for quality, good for one team and costly for another, good this quarter and harmful later.
 I would want the product to make those values visible instead of baking them into the system quietly.

-The sixth is organizational politics.
-Surfacing leverage points can reveal hidden bottlenecks.
+The sixth is hidden tension.
+Surfacing leverage points can reveal bottlenecks that people have learned to work around.
 The issue may be unclear ownership.
 A team may be overloaded.
 The roadmap may have too many priorities.
 A policy may be incoherent.
-A useful system can make hidden tension visible, and not every organization will be ready for that.
+A useful system can make that tension visible, and not every organization will be ready for that.

 The shape is still unresolved

-The final interface is still open.
+The final product shape is still open.
 It might not be a dashboard, inbox, canvas, graph, or chat.
 It may be some shape we have not invented yet.

-The old software objects do not disappear.
-Messages, docs, tickets, meetings, approvals, permissions, and audit trails still matter.
+Messages, docs, tickets, meetings, approvals, permissions, and audit trails do not disappear.
 In many cases they are exactly what make work safe enough to coordinate.

-The question changes from "How do we add AI to existing software?" to "What should the product around the model actually do?"
+The question changes from "How do we add AI to existing software?" to "What should the product around the model help people decide and carry through?"